mekkablue/Stitcher/README.md

 1. Open at least one glyph in Edit View.
 2. *Filter > Stitcher:*
   * Set an *Interval:* intended distance between component origins in units
   * Set a *Component:* the name of a gyph you want to insert as component.
 It will be placed on the path by its origin point, which is either  x=0/y=0 or where an anchor called `origin` is placed inside the original glyph.
+You can use more than one component if you separate names with commas, e.g., `circle1,circle2`.
+Add an asterisk `*` to a glyph name to use the corresponding components as masks (subtraction shapes), e.g., `shape1,shape2*`.
   * *Balance Components:* whether or not the distribution of the nodes should be strtetched out across the paths in such a way that the first and last node of each path will always have a component.
 Of course, the actual interval distance will not be met exactly anymore.
   * *Use Background:* Will move the paths in the background and use them from there.
 Foreground only has components, and will be overwritten.
 Useful for repeating.